Testing Bayesian Networks: Testing Identity of Product Distributions

+Before considering the general case of testing properties of Bayesian nets, we first provide in this section a sample-optimal efficient algorithm and a matching information-theoretic lower bound for the related, but simpler question of testing identity of \emph{product distributions} over $\{0, 1\}^n$ (the next section will focus on the harder problem of closeness testing, again for product distributions).
+Our results for this setting can be viewed as discrete analogues of testing identity and closeness of high-dimensional spherical Gaussians, that have been studied in the statistics literature~\cite{Hotelling1931, BaiS96, Sriv08, chen2010}.
+We note that the Gaussian setting is simpler since the total variation distance can be bounded by the Euclidean distance between the mean vectors, instead of the chi-squared distance.

-The structure of this section is as follows: In Section~\ref{ssec:product-upper}, we give an identity testing algorithm for $n$-dimensional binary product distributions with sample complexity $O(\sqrt{n}/\eps^2)$.
-In Section~\ref{ssec:product-lower}, we show that this sample bound is information-theoretically optimal.
-Sections~\ref{sec:closeness:product:ub} and~\ref{sec:closeness:product:lb} contain matching upper and lower bounds respectively for the task of closeness testing between product distributions.
+The structure of this section is as follows: In~\cref{ssec:product-upper}, we give an identity testing algorithm for $n$-dimensional binary product distributions with sample complexity $O(\sqrt{n}/\eps^2)$.
+In~\cref{ssec:product-lower}, we show that this sample bound is information-theoretically optimal.